SoftUni-Internal/interactive-content/EN/05-While-Loop/07-Homework.md

 [task-description]
 # Description

-Create a program, determines if a number is special:
+Create a program, which determines if a number is special:

-* You receive a number as a string
+* You will receive a number as a string

 * Print "\{**num**\} **is special**", if the number is special

 * Otherwise, print "\{**num**\} **is not special**"

-The special number is a number **divisible by all of its digits** without remainder.
+The special number is a number **divisible by all of its digits** without a remainder.

 # Example
 | **Input** | **Output** |